Psoroma

-Psoroma is a genus of lichenized fungi in the family Pannariaceae.
-The genus was circumscribed by French botanist André Michaux in 1803.
-The widespread genus contains an estimated 58 species, most of which are found in south temperate regions.
+Psoroma is a genus of lichen-forming fungi in the family Pannariaceae.
+The widespread genus contains about 30 species, most of which are found in south temperate regions.

+Taxonomy

+The genus was circumscribed by the French botanist André Michaux in 1803.

 Some species formerly in Psoroma were transferred to the new genera Psorophorus and Xanthopsoroma in 2010.
 The genus Joergensenia was erected in 2008 to contain the species formerly known as Psoroma cephalodinum.